+Mildred is in her early 80s, very active and without serious illness.
+She has known Dr R, her GP, for fifteen years.
+Last year her loving husband Ralph died suddenly, from a stroke.
+Since then Mildred has suffered numerous apparently unrelated minor complaints which Dr R dutifully treats while gently alluding to her grief: Mildred nods in agreement as she swallows and glances at the door with moistening eyes - she politely parries further discussion, and then Dr R's suggestion of counselling.
 Dr R has long been struck by Mildred's stoic and introvertedly melancholic demeanour.
 Years ago she told Dr R that, when she was a teenager, her mother had died in a mental hospital.
 Yet Mildred, as so often subsequently, had not wanted her painful memory touched directly.
-So it was when her only child, Stephen, was killed ten years ago, age forty, in an industrial accident.
+So it was when her only child, Stephen, was killed ten years ago, age 40, in an industrial accident.
 And, Dr R supposes, this is how it is now, in her grief for Ralph.

 Mildred takes Dr R's tablets, but not his suggestions for other support or ventilation.
 Dr R's resonant sadness is tinged with frustration at his self-perceived impotence.
 'I only wish there was more I could do for you, Mildred', he says.

 'Oh no, doctor.
-You do me far more good than you can imagine ...
+You do me far more good than you can imagine...
 When shall I see you again?', replies Mildred, dabbing her eyes, as she gathers her coat and bag to depart.

 Mildred, it seems, wants her plight understood, yet not talked about explicitly.
 Dr R now understands this better than ever before.
 And then Dr R thinks: aren't we all like this, sometimes, in our intimate relationships?
 Often our most important understandings are not made explicit.

-Now Mildred (Example 2, above) represents a very common type of human problem in General Practice and psychiatry: a person whose persistent distress is not substantially helped by quasi-medical diagnoses and treatments.
+Now Mildred represents a very common type of human problem in General Practice and psychiatry: a person whose persistent distress is not substantially helped by quasi-medical diagnoses and treatments.
 If we are to understand Mildred we must instead enter a personal hinterland of encoded signals and meanings that lie behind and beyond any standardised procedures, questions and 'evidence'.
-This - a more bespoke approach - puts meaning and experience at the centre of interactions: none of these can be standardised, massproduced or micromanaged.
-We cannot even measure such meaning or experience directly, but are we foolish enough to then deny their existence?

-Not quite, but almost.
+This - a more bespoke approach - puts meaning and experience at the centre of interactions: none of these can be standardised, mass-produced or micromanaged.We cannot even measure such meaning or experience directly, but are we foolish enough to then deny their existence?
+Not quite, but almost

 In healthcare - and throughout welfare - our reforms have come with increasing rhetorical demands for measurable evidence, objective data and outcomes; for schemata that can be standardised and mass-produced; and for documentation to be always computer-code and data-compatible.

 The price we pay for these conventions and protocols?
 We sacrifice human context and subtext - first the thinking, then the language, and finally the skills or the will to navigate these.
-The overreach, and then hegemony, of CT emulations into these vast areas has led to the creation of a healthcare culture that is now, so often, perplexingly and painfully unbalanced - technology-rich but humanitypoor; documentation-dense yet dialogue-depleted.
+The overreach, and then hegemony, of CT emulations into these vast areas has led to the creation of a healthcare culture that is now, so often, perplexingly and painfully unbalanced - technology-rich but humanity-poor; documentation-dense yet dialogue-depleted.